Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Extracting nucleon charges

-Furthermore, in appendix~\ref{sec:anatomy}, we examine the ESC in each charge from operator insertion on the $u$ and $d$ quarks separately.
+Furthermore, in Appendix~\ref{sec:anatomy}, we examine the ESC in each charge from operator insertion on the $u$ and $d$ quarks separately.
 These data provide additional understanding of the statistical precision of the data, and how the errors and ESC in the isovector ($u-d$) and in the connected part of the isoscalar ($u+d$) combinations, arise.

 A comparison between fits with these four strategies is shown in Figs.~\ref{fig:gAcomp},~\ref{fig:gScomp} and~\ref{fig:gTcomp} for the three charges $g_{A,S,T}$.
 The data show the following common features: \begin{itemize} \item The symmetry of $R_{\mathcal{O}}^{\rm 3pt}$ (and $C_{\mathcal{O}}^{\rm 3pt}$) about the midpoint of the interval, $t=\tau/2$, improves with statistics as expected.
-The observed deviations, mostly in the largest $\tau$ data for $g_S$, are statistical fluctuations (see also the discussion in appendix~\ref{sec:anatomy}). \item The value of $R_{\mathcal{O}}^{\rm 3pt}$ at each $t$ (especially at the midpoint, $t=\tau/2$) converges monotonically towards the $\tau = \infty$ value.
-Having a clear monotonic behavior that is not obscured by the errors, is important for choosing the values of $\tau$ to keep in the $n$-state fits to remove ESC, and improves the stability of the fits. \end{itemize} These features, hallmarks of high precision data, improve the reliability of three-state fits to the largest three (four) values of $\tau$ listed in Table~\ref{tab:Ensembles} used to obtain results in the limit $\tau \to \infty$ for $g_A$ and $g_T$ ($g_S$).
-To test convergence of estimates for $g_{A,S,T}$ on each ensemble, we compared results from the two- and $3^\ast$-state fits.
+The observed deviations, mostly in the largest $\tau$ data for $g_S$, are statistical fluctuations (see also the discussion in Appendix~\ref{sec:anatomy}). \item The value of $R_{\mathcal{O}}^{\rm 3pt}$ at each $t$ (especially at the midpoint, $t=\tau/2$) converges monotonically toward the $\tau = \infty$ value.
+Having a clear monotonic behavior, i.e., not obscured by the errors, is important for choosing the values of $\tau$ to keep in the $n$-state fits to remove ESC, and it improves the stability of the fits with respect to variations in $\tau$ and $t_{\rm skip}$. . \end{itemize} Having data with these features, hallmarks of high statistics calculations, improves the reliability of three-state fits that we make to the largest three (four) values of $\tau$ listed in Table~\ref{tab:Ensembles} to obtain results in the limit $\tau \to \infty$ for $g_A$ and $g_T$ ($g_S$).
+To evaluate the convergence of estimates for $g_{A,S,T}$ on each ensemble, we compared results from the two- and $3^\ast$-state fits.
+Using this framework, and the methodology for statistical analysis given in Sec.~\ref{sec:setup}, the four charges, $g_{A,S,T,V}$, are analyzed next.

-We use two criteria to determine whether the $3^\ast$-state fits are over-parameterized: (i) the Akaike Information Criteria (AIC)~\cite{1100705} which requires that the total $\chi^2$ decreases by two units for every extra free parameter in the fit ansatz, and (ii) whether the errors in the additional parameters introduced to include the third state have more than 100\% uncertainty.
-Using this framework, the four charges, $g_{A,S,T,V}$, are analyzed next.